signalogic/SigSRF_SDK/mediaTest_readme.md

 ![Image](https://github.com/signalogic/SigSRF_SDK/blob/master/images/evs_codec_2d_spectrograph.png?raw=true "Frequency domain EVS NB comparison between coCPU fixed-point and 3GPP reference fixed-point")

 Note the small differences due to coCPU optimization for high capacity applications.
 These differences do not perceptually affect audio quality.
+Especially in the frequency domain, differences are very slight and hard to find.
+If you look carefully some slight differences can be found at higher frequencies.

 <a name="FrameModeTests"></a>
 ## Frame Mode Tests